Artist Stories

 Giorgione, The Tempest, c.
 1508, Gallerie dell’Accademia, Venice, Italy.

 The Tempest is one of the most mysterious paintings in art history (and one of my favorites).
 There is a sitting woman who is suckling a baby.
-She could be a gypsy or a prostitute.
+She could be Roma or a sex worker.
 Her pose is unusual – typically, the baby would be held on the mother’s lap, but in this case, the baby is positioned on the mother’s side to expose her pubic area.
 A man is possibly a soldier as he is holding a pike.
-The X-rays of the painting have revealed that before in this place, Giorgione originally painted another female nude.
-Another fun fact: this painting is considered the first landscape in the history of Western art.
+The X-rays of the painting have revealed that in this place, Giorgione originally painted another female nude.

 Giorgione, Laura, 1506, Kunsthistorisches Museum Wien, Vienna, Austria.